veracity/veracity-documentation/sections/datafabric/iot/api-documentation.md

 7. Select Try It
 8. If you are  signed in Ocp-Apim keys are filled out.
 This is the key you can get from subscription key described above
 9. Select Authorization code from Authorization
+10. Fill in required parameters in payload and select SEND

+## Use api from application

+You need client credentials from Veracity for this.

+### C# SDK
+Our SDK

+### Python SDK